alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

 **Current Status (K8s 1.33)**: VPA does **not** yet support in-place resizing - it still recreates pods when adjusting resources.
 This limitation is explicitly noted in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/autoscaling/): "As of Kubernetes 1.33, VPA does not support resizing pods in-place, but this integration is being worked on."

-Active development is happening in [kubernetes/autoscaler Issue #4016](https://github.com/kubernetes/autoscaler/issues/4016) to integrate VPA with in-place resizing capability.
+Active development is happening in [kubernetes/autoscaler PR 7673](https://github.com/kubernetes/autoscaler/pull/7673) to integrate VPA with in-place resizing capability.

 **The Future Integration We All Want:**